Disabled facilities grant application

 You must not start work until you have received written notification from the Council of your grant award.

 If you are unable to manage the application process and project yourself you may wish to appoint an Agent to oversee the application on your behalf and act as your project manager.
-The cost of the Agent can be covered by the grant, subject to your grant limit.
+The cost of the Agent can be covered by the grant, subject to your grant limit and only one Agent may be appointed to a grant.
 All Agents must adhere to the Agents' Protocol for Gloucestershire.

 If you need help finding a suitable contractor or Agent you can use our online Contractor and Agent Directory.
 Government endorsed schemes such as Buy with Confidence, Trust Mark, or the Competent Persons scheme can also help you find reputable contractors.